jimon/fgdesignpatterns21/markdown/e4_command.md

 - [Game Programming Patterns: Command](http://gameprogrammingpatterns.com/command.html)

 Optional:

 - How C# lambdas capture outside variables?
+More info on this in [Microsoft Docs](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/delegates/)
-- How C# lambdas are implemented? (tip: it's a class)
+- How C# lambdas are implemented? (tip: it's a class) See for yourself in IL/C# decompiler